Convergence Rates for the Degree Distribution in a Dynamic Network Model: Abstract

 \section{Abstract}

-In the stochastic network model of Britton and Lindholm [Dynamic random networks in dynamic populations. \textit{Journal of Statistical Physics}, 2010], the number of individuals evolves according to a linear birth and death process with per-capita birth rate $\lambda$ and per-capita death rate $\mu<\lambda$.
-A random social index is assigned to each individual at birth, which controls the rate at which connections to other individuals are created.
-Britton and Lindholm give a somewhat rough proof for the convergence of the degree distribution in this model towards a mixed Poisson distribution.
-We derive a rate for this convergence giving precise arguments.
-In order to do so, we deduce the degree distribution at finite time and and derive an approximation result for mixed Poisson distributions to com\-pute an upper bound for the total variation distance to the asymptotic degree distribution.
-We prove several general results about linear birth and death processes along the way.
-Most notably, we derive the age distribution of an individual picked uniformly at random at some finite time.
+In the stochastic network model of Britton and Lindholm \cite{b10}, the number of individuals evolves according to a supercritical linear birth and death process, and a random social index is assigned to each individual at birth, which controls the rate at which connections to other individuals are created.
+We derive a rate for the convergence of the degree distribution in this model towards the mixed Poisson distribution determined by Britton and Lindholm based on heuristic arguments.
+In order to do so, we deduce the degree distribution at finite time and derive an approximation result for mixed Poisson distributions to com\-pute an upper bound for the total variation distance to the asymptotic degree distribution.